urmilshroff/bloc_demo/README.md

-# bloc_demo
+# BLoC Demo

-Demo app using Flutter's BLoC pattern
+A demo Flutter app made using the Business Logic Component pattern (for learning purposes)